Arbitrary control over multimode wave propagation for machine learning

-Integrated photonics is a leading platform for optical neural networks due to its compact form factor, excellent phase stability, availability of high-bandwidth modulators and detectors, manufacturability, and ease of integration with electronics \cite{shen2017natphoton, Tait2017neuromorphic, feldmann2019nature, bandyopadhyay2022single, feldmann2021nature, huang2021silicon, ashtiani2022nature}.
-The dominant paradigm for designing integrated photonic neural networks is to construct networks of discrete, programmable photonic components such as Mach--Zehnder interferometers, microring resonators, or phase-change-memory cells, connected by single-mode waveguides.
-These networks execute a linear-optical operation: a MVM between the vector encoded in the optical input to the chip and the matrix programmed in the discrete components.
-However, the maximum vector size, $N$, supported by chips using this approach has so far been restricted (see Appendix Table~\ref{tab:comparison_ONNs}) to sizes far below what is necessary for optics to deliver an energy-efficiency advantage ($N \gtrsim 1000$) \cite{hamerly2019large,nahmias2019photonic,anderson2023optical,mcmahon2023natrevphysics}.
-The scale of such chips has been limited by the large spatial footprint of individual components and the inefficiency of dedicating a substantial portion of the chip's area to non-programmable interconnection regions comprising well-isolated waveguides that connect relatively sparsely arranged programmable elements\footnote{Another important limiting factor has been fabrication imperfections \cite{chrostowski2014impact, burgwal2017using}, which lead to compounding errors.}.
+The dominant paradigm for designing integrated photonic neural networks is to construct networks of discrete, programmable photonic components---such as Mach--Zehnder interferometers, microring resonators, or phase-change-memory cells---connected by single-mode waveguides \cite{shastri2021natphoton}.
+These networks execute a linear-optical operation: an MVM between the vector encoded in the optical input to the chip and the matrix programmed in the discrete components.
+However, the maximum vector size, $N$, supported by chips using this approach has so far been restricted (Supplementary Table~1) to sizes far below what is necessary for optics to deliver an energy-efficiency advantage ($N \gtrsim 1000$) \cite{hamerly2019large,nahmias2019photonic,anderson2023optical, mcmahon2023natrevphysics}.
+The scale of such chips has been limited by at least two factors: First, the co-integration of optical and electrical components poses the challenge of routing $\mathcal{O}(N^2)$ electronic wires carrying the parameters of the matrix multiplication through the perimeter of the chip, often limiting the controllable degrees of freedom to a few hundred parameters.
+Second, individual optical components are rather bulky due to the comparably large optical wavelength and the often weak programmability of optical materials.
+On top of that, substantial portions of the chip's area need to be dedicated to sprawling interconnection regions comprising well-isolated waveguides.